berktunc1/made-template/README.md

 decisions for emission reductions.

 ## Project Summary
-I analyzed countries with the lowest CO2 emission increases relative to their population growth by calculating population growth and CO2 emission increase from 1990 to 2020 using specific formulas.
-Then, I compared and ranked the countries based on the ratio of CO2 emission growth to population growth.
+I analyzed countries to identify those with the lowest CO2 emission increases relative to their population growth from 1990 to 2020.
+This involved calculating the percentage growth in population and CO2 emissions for each country using specific formulas.
+By comparing and ranking the countries based on the ratio of CO2 emission growth to population growth, I identified those with the most efficient environmental performance relative to their population increase.

 ## Conclusions
 Countries at the top of the list likely benefit from a combination of proactive environmental